 Take a holiday giveaway promotion for example.
 You could build giveaway ideas around the classic '12 Days of Christmas' song, and give customers the opportunity to enter daily draws for giveaways across a chosen 12 days during December.

 Not only will this draw repeat traffic to your store and website, but it continually re-engages customers, because they have the opportunity to win multiple times within the same giveaway.

-Regardless of what you're choosing to offer for your giveaway ideas, it needs to be compelling.
+Regardless of what you're choosing to offer for your prizes, a successful giveaway needs to be compelling.

 The most effective way to do this is to create value for them through your giveaways.
 This could mean rather than offering a product, consider a service instead.

-In our How to Use Prizes in Successful Promotions article, we discussed how a car dealership could create prize value for customers using free services for giveaways; such as regular maintenance services, rather than a physical product like air fresheners.
+In our Using Rewards & Prizes in Successful Promotions article, we discussed how a car dealership could create prize value for customers using free services for giveaways; such as regular maintenance services, rather than a physical product like air fresheners.

 Every market has experts and influencers; people who are well-known among the community and carry a voice of authority.
 With the rise of YouTube, Twitch and other entertainment-driven social platforms, influencers have become the minor celebrities of countless industries.

 You can use their fame to your advantage through partnerships.
 If you can get their face and brand behind your business, you'll be able to draw at least part of their social media followers towards your giveaway.